section-engineering-education/engineering-education/content/articles/building-web-application-with-devetreme/index.md

 DevExtreme is recommended when building a CRM system or robust application.
 Otherwise, it's not a good choice when building simple websites or apps due to the heavy bundled template size.

 ### DevExtreme UI components
 DevExtreme has several ready-built, interactive UI components for you to build your next application easily.
 These include data tables, charts, data reporting tools, autocomplete, file managers, file uploader buttons, boxes, accordions, etc. With all these ready-built components, building applications are very easy, fast, and fun using DevExtreme.
-[Read more](https://js.devexpress.com/Documentation/Guide/UI_Components/).
+For futher studies [read more](https://js.devexpress.com/Documentation/Guide/UI_Components/).

 I recommend you try to use DevExtreme with your favorite Javascript framework so you can make use of these awesome reactive components.